 The idea of combat training is represented by the airman on the right playing with toy aircraft as they are involved in a dog-fight.
-In the background are lined up, probably, Chinese made MIG jets – ageing now as relations between the two countries had been broken just under ten years earlier.
+In the background are lined up Russian or Chinese made MIG jets.
 Now there’s no such thing as an independent Albanian air force – I wouldn’t be surprised if there wasn’t a single trained fighter pilot in the country.
 Now Albania’s ‘independence’ is protected by NATO.

 Stavri Cati – Electrification 02 – 1969

 The emphasis that was placed upon the electrification of the country in the 1960s is demonstrated by the number of paintings that were created in that time and which would have been exhibited in museums and art galleries throughout the country.
 Some of these galleries still exist – however many have been closed and quite possibly looted in the early 1990s.
 There are some, however, where materials from the Socialist period are being ‘stored’, often haphazardly, so there is a chance of the material being available to the public view in the future.

 Vasil Talo – The opening of the terraces – 1966